wmnsk/go-pfcp/README.md

 #### Creating IEs

-Constructors are available for every type of _supported_ IEs.
+Constructors are available for every type of _supported_ IEs (see [Supported IEs](#list-of-supported-ies) for which are supported).
-To create `CreatePDR` IE, use `NewCreatePDR()`.
-Parameters for those "named" constructors are implemented as friendly for the built-in Go types.
+To create a `CreatePDR` IE, use `NewCreatePDR()`.
+Parameters for those "named" constructors are implemented as friendly as possible for the built-in Go types.

 ```go
 // returned type and parameters in NewCreatePDR() are all *ie.IE.